CDR Student FAQs

 The Center for Disability Resources has the role of reviewing medical documentation and determining reasonable accommodations.
 Therefore, the CDR does not provide disability testing.
 Students interested in being tested for a Learning Disability or ADD/ADHD are encouraged to contact a local mental health provider to schedule an assessment.
 A courtesy, non-exhaustive list of local providers is available upon request from the CDR.
 Students are also encouraged to contact their insurance company to inquire about coverage for LD/ADHD assessment.

-- I forgot to turn my Accommodation Letter in to my professor, if I turn it in now will my accommodations effect work from the beginning of the semester?
+I forgot to send my Accommodation Letter to my professor, if I notify them of my accommodations now, will my accommodations affect work from the beginning of the semester?

-Accommodations are only in effect from the moment you provide your Accommodation Letter to your Professor or Administrator; they do not work retroactively.
-If you have forgotten to turn in your Accommodation Letter, you are encouraged to turn it in as soon as possible so that you can begin using your accommodations from that moment forward.
+Accommodations are only in effect from the moment you notify your instructor of your approved accommodations; they do not work retroactively.
+If you have forgotten to notify your instructor of your approved accommodations, you are encouraged to do so as soon as possible so that you can begin using your accommodations from that moment forward.

-If a student believes that a specific accommodation, listed on their Accommodation Letter as approved by the Center for Disability Resources (CDR), has not been provided appropriately, the following process should be followed:- The student should notify the Center for Disability Resources immediately and request an appointment.
+If a student believes that a specific accommodation, listed on their Accommodation Letter as approved by the Center for Disability Resources (CDR), has not been provided appropriately, the following process should be followed:

 - The CDR will investigate the student’s concerns.

-If the student disagrees with the findings of the CDR Student Accommodations Coordinator, they should follow the Student Appeals Process found on the CDR website.
-This process includes submitting a Letter of Appeal to the Director of the CDR and provide any additional information they feel is relevant.
-The Director will then perform a separate investigation and report to the student within a reasonable amount of time.
+If the student disagrees with the findings of the CDR Student Accommodations Coordinator, they should follow the CDR Appeals Process found on the CDR website.
+This process includes submitting a Letter of Appeal to the ADA/Section 504 Compliance Officer, Dr. Ann Knettler, and provide any additional information they feel is relevant.
+The ADA/Section 504 Compliance Officer will then perform a separate investigation and report to the student within a reasonable amount of time.
 In the event that the Director of the CDR made the original accommodation decision, the appeal would be sent to the University’s General Counsel and Chief Enterprise Risk Officer or their designee.

 The Center for Disability Resources (CDR) can provide temporary adjustments to assist you during this time.
 Please follow our registration process accordingly.
 Please note that temporary adjustments are suggestions and are not legally mandated under the Americans with Disabilities Act (ADA).